 High Strength, No to Low Irritation

-The final and strongest Granactive Retinoid in The Ordinary catalog of retinoids is The Ordinary Granactive Retinoid 5% in Squalane.
+The final and most potent Granactive Retinoid in The Ordinary catalog of retinoids is The Ordinary Granactive Retinoid 5% in Squalane.
 This retinoid contains Granactive Retinoid at 5%, which equates to .5% HPR and 4.5% solvent.

 This retinoid comes in a squalane base that is very lightweight on the skin.
 It is hydrating and moisturizing, which is helpful even when using low irritation retinoids.